serialphotog/hackeradam.com/content/blog/ive-been-trying-cosmic-desktop.md

 ## The Cosmic Apps

 Most desktop environments (and even window managers) on Linux go with one of two toolkits: Gnome or QT.
-System 76 opted to do things differently and use the [Ice Toolkit](https://github.com/iced-rs/iced) for Rust.
+System 76 opted to do things differently and use the [Iced Toolkit](https://github.com/iced-rs/iced) for Rust.
 To go along with this different toolkit, they've opted to write a lot of the default apps for the desktop environment from scratch.

 Some of these new apps include a terminal, text editor, app store, calculator, file manager, a media player, and probably a few that I'm missing.
 Overall, these apps are nice, though barebones still.